R3Conclave/conclave-core-sdk/docs/docs/mail.md

 We provide the mail paradigm for these reasons:

-1. HTTPS requires a relatively large and complex infrastructure, increasing the size of the trusted computing base (TCB).
+1. HTTPS requires a relatively large and complex infrastructure, increasing the size of the TCB.
    It can go wrong in ways that aren't intuitive.
 Mail attempts to solve some common security problems before they start.
 1. SSL/TLS is not well adapted to enclaves, for example certificates don't make sense, but the protocol requires them.
 1. Web servers require the backing of a database to ensure session persistence and atomicity, but this interacts